Florence Center: Engineering

 In this program, five courses will be offered:

 These courses cover all engineering and math requirements for sophomore spring semester in aerospace, chemical, civil, environmental, and mechanical engineering programs.

 (3 credits; optional for all students)

-The cost of the SU Florence Center program includes SU tuition and a program fee.
+The cost of the Syracuse Florence Center program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf